DoktaPola/Socials/README.md

 ### Guide

 **[How to work with... ](https://drive.google.com/file/d/1uZEY3GyFS69tKOcNRcVyPe8VMq-PjWiS/view?usp=sharing ) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**
-Here you can find instraction and examples of work.
+Here you can find instruction and examples of work.